Violence against women is not inevitable

 Creating Change That Lasts

-Creating lasting change requires a whole society approach to preventing violence against women and girls.
+Creating Change that Lasts requires a whole society approach to preventing violence against women and girls.
 Our aim is to shift from a sole focus on risk and start with the strengths and needs of women and children, to facilitate the shortest or most effective route to meeting needs, giving independence and freedom from violence and abuse.

 Creating lasting change also shifts the focus onto those perpetrating or colluding with male violence against women.
 We eliminate barriers to accessing rights and remove or reduce entitlements, improve agency and employer responses and support communities by educating them in the active role they can play in preventing violence and abuse.